Vijay-vj03/CHATBOT/README.md

 - [Streamlit](https://streamlit.io/) for the web framework
 - [FastAPI](https://fastapi.tiangolo.com/) for the backend framework
 - [Google Gemini](https://ai.google.dev/) for language model integration

-## 📞 Support

-For questions, issues, or contributions:
-- Create an issue on GitHub
-- Check the troubleshooting section above
-- Review the API documentation at http://localhost:8000/docs

 ---

-**Built with ❤️ using Python 3.11, FastAPI, Streamlit, and modern AI technologies.**